sanket-desai/InfectiousPathogenDetector2/doc/README.md

 With the following system prerequisites in place, users can use the following commands in the Linux / Unix environment to install the required python packages.

 ### Installation

 IPD 2.0 can be downloaded from this [webpage](http://www.actrec.gov.in/pi-webpages/AmitDutt/IPD/IPD.html).
-Untar the downloaded tar.gz file using the following command:
+Untar the downloaded ipd2.tar.gz file using the following command:
 ```
 tar xvzf ipd2.tar.gz
 cd ipd2